farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.21 Provide a configuration setting to specify the maximum depth of content to display in the Governed Content section of journal entries.

 0.3.20 The "Governed Content" will now contain the full hierarchy of descendents rather than only the direct children.
 Provide link from Scene Notes journal entry back to the Scene.